Updated: Mar 4

 5. Yeast overgrowth

 Some people struggle with digestive problems for years.
-If you are ready to make fixing your gut health a priority, I would love to work with you.
-Please click the link here to book a free call me.
+If you are ready to make fixing your gut health a priority, then go ahead and check availability for my 1:1 coaching by sending an email to firstname.lastname@example.org

 The information in this blog is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 The material on this blog is provided for informational purposes only.
 Never disregard professional medical advice or delay medical treatment because of something you have read on this website.

 #inflammation #digestion #weightloss #hormonehealth #mooddisorders #anxiety #cravings #sugar #chocolate #antioxidants #Irritablebowelsyndrome #IBS #guthealth #gutinflammation #leakygut #candidaovergrowth #yeastovergrowth #SIBO #lactoseintolerance #constipation #diarrhoea #irregularbowelmovements #pain #bloating #acidreflux #intergestion #herbalremedies #antibiotics #IBSdiagnosis #absorption #guthealing #foodintolerances #infection #stoolanalysis #intestinalpermeability